-F. Student-Faculty Committee on Grievances
+Student-Faculty Committee on Grievances

-- (1) The Student Faculty Committee on Grievances shall be composed of an equal number of students and faculty appointed by the President.
-It shall make itself readily accessible to all members of the University community, and shall determine in each case whether a particular grievance falls within its jurisdiction (in cases where the Committee determines it has no jurisdiction, it may choose to recommend an alternate procedure consistent with other sections within Policy 571.003): - (a) The charge to the Committee shall be to receive complaints or grievances against faculty, either officers of instruction or officers of administration, arising out of their responsibilities as officers of the institution; and - (b) To investigate and review these complaints or grievances on an informal manner, affording full opportunity to the concerned parties to be heard; and - (c) To attempt to resolve differences or adjust grievances in an amicable fashion consistent with the understanding of the parties and the best interests of the University; and - (d) To issue such findings and recommendations (furnishing copies to the persons concerned) to either the President (if the grievance was initiated by a faculty member) or the appropriate Vice-President (if the grievance was initiated by a student) as appear appropriate under the circumstances; - (e) Referral to the Committee shall not suspend any applicable grievance time lines.
+- (1) The Student-Faculty Committee on Grievances shall be composed of an equal number of students and faculty appointed by the President.
+It shall make itself readily accessible to all members of the University community, and shall determine in each case whether a particular grievance falls within its jurisdiction (in cases where the Committee determines it has no jurisdiction, it may choose to recommend an alternate procedure consistent with other rules within Division 3): - (a) The charge to the Committee shall be to receive complaints or grievances against faculty, either officers of instruction or officers of administration, arising out of their responsibilities as officers of the institution; and - (b) To investigate and review these complaints or grievances on an informal manner, affording full opportunity to the concerned parties to be heard; and - (c) To attempt to resolve differences or adjust grievances in an amicable fashion consistent with the understanding of the parties and the best interests of the University; and - (d) To issue such findings and recommendations (furnishing copies to the persons concerned) to either the President (if the grievance was initiated by a faculty member) or the appropriate Vice-President (if the grievance was initiated by a student) as appear appropriate under the circumstances; - (e) Referral to the Committee shall not suspend any applicable grievance time lines. - (2) By filing a complaint under any grievance rule and bringing it before this Committee, an aggrieved person authorizes the Committee to inquire into the matter as necessary to discover the applicable facts and to communicate as specified in this rule, its findings, recommendations and reasons to the concerned parties. - (3) Grievances Filed by Faculty: Faculty, officers of instruction or officers of administration, may present grievances to the Student-Faculty Committee on Grievances: